shanedjones/cartoon-annotation-tool/README.md

 3. **Set up Azure Cosmos DB**
    - Create an Azure Cosmos DB account with SQL API
-   - Create a database named `cartoon-db`
+   - Create a database named `annotation-db`
-   - Create a container named `cartoons` with `/id` as the partition key
+   - Create a container named `annotations` with `/id` as the partition key
    - Copy your Cosmos DB endpoint and key from the Azure portal

 4. **Set up Azure Blob Storage**